MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/hybrid-solutions.md

 # Hybrid solutions

-With Microsoft Azure, you can now deploy some Office Server workloads that were typically deployed on-premises in Azure infrastructure services.
+With Microsoft Azure, you can deploy some Office Server workloads that were typically deployed on-premises in Azure infrastructure services.

 For Microsoft 365 identity infrastructure in Azure: